 “We are at war” is a common refrain of nationalists like top Trump advisorSteve Bannon, who preach an inevitable, climactic clash of civilizations between the West and the Muslim East.

 In the original X-men movie, a “Mutant Registration Act” is championed by a US Senator named Robert Kelly.
 Kelly insists that mutants must be identified and investigated, so any threat they pose can be countered.

-All of this echoes the real-world right-wing predilection for pre-crime policies: the willingness to persecute those deemed dangerous, to abridge freedom for the sake of security, to paradoxically violate rights in the name of protecting rights from possible future violations.
+All of this mirrors the real-world right-wing predilection for pre-crime policies: the willingness to persecute those deemed dangerous, to abridge freedom for the sake of security, to paradoxically violate rights in the name of protecting rights from possible future violations.

 We hear the arguments all the time: